 Submitted by Taps Coogan on the 16th of May 2018 to The Sounding Line.

-Despite racking up hundreds of billions of debt a year, the Chinese government is loaning trillions of dollars to emerging markets and developed economies around the world, including the US.
-Only in today’s bizarre world of ever increasing asset prices, ultra-liquidity, and low interest rates can every major economy in the world be borrowing from an increasingly indebted nation.
+Despite racking up hundreds of billions of dollars of debt a year, the Chinese government is loaning trillions of dollars to emerging markets and developed economies around the world, including the US.
+Only in today’s bizarre world of ever increasing asset prices, ultra-liquidity, and low interest rates can every major economy in the world be borrowing from a nation which is itself increasingly indebted.

 P.S.
 If you would like to be updated via email when we post a new article, please click here.
 It’s free and we won’t send any promotional materials.